 However, the Visual Studio 2008 standard way to process XAML is static: for each XAML file, a corresponding class (named by the xaml:Class attribute) is created.
 Instances of that class are instances of the widget described by the XAML.
 If the top-level element of the XAML is, say, Window, then the constructed class will have Window as its base class.
 The class serves as a natural placeholder for event-handler methods of the widget.

 Using the target class name as the XML-element tag can make references to other XAML-defined widget-classes.
-For example here MN_PLTWIN (Listing 2) widget is referring (taking as its part) another XAML-defined widget MN_STATUSBAR.
+For example here MN_PLTWIN (Listing A.2) widget is referring (taking as its part) another XAML-defined widget MN_STATUSBAR.

-Listing 2: Some widgets defined in XAML
+Listing A.2: Some widgets defined in XAML

 <!-- The PLTWIN Widget -->